History of Bates College: 1940–1960: V-12, RFK, and CBB

 During 1943, the V-12 Navy College Training Program was introduced at Bates.
-Bates maintained a considerable female student body and "did not suffer [lack in student enrollment due to military service involvement] as much as male-only institutions such as Bowdoin and Dartmouth."
-During the war, a Victory Ship was named the SS Bates Victory, after the college.
+Bates maintained a considerable female student body and "did not suffer [lack in student enrollment due to military service involvement]."
+During the war, a naval ship was named the SS Bates Victory, after the college.
 It was during this time that future U.S. Attorney General Robert F. Kennedy enrolled along with hundreds of other sailor-students.

 The college began to compete athletically with Colby College, and in 1964, with Bowdoin created the Colby-Bates-Bowdoin Consortium.
 Reynolds began the Chase Regatta in 1988, which features the President's Cup that is contested by Bates, Colby, and Bowdoin annually.
 All three of the schools compete in the New England Small College Athletic Conference (NESCAC) and share one of the ten oldest football rivalries in the United States.

-Bates' sports rivalry with the other NESCAC schools dates to the 1870s.
-Bates and Tufts played the first football game in the state of Maine on November 6, 1875, on a field at the base of Mount David on the Bates campus.
-Bates and Bowdoin have had a baseball rivalry against each other since at least the 1870s.
+Hathorn Hall, designed by Gridley J.F.
+Bryant, in 1857.

 1970–1990s: secularization and campus growth

 In 1967, President Thomas Hedley Reynolds promoted the idea of teacher-scholars at Bates and secured the construction of numerous academic and recreational buildings.
-Later that year the college would go on to establish its first formal central administration, headquartered in, and metonymically known as Lane Hall.
-Most notably, Reynolds was integral to the acquisition of the Bates-Morse Mountain.
+Reynolds was integral to the acquisition of the Bates-Morse Mountain.
 Under Reynolds, Bates ceased being identified with any particular religion.
-Although never a sectarian college, Bates has historic ties to the Northern Freewill Baptist denomination whose members were instrumental in its founding.
-It maintained a nominal link to the Baptist tradition for 115 years.
-In 1970, that link ended when the college catalog no longer described Bates as a "Christian college."

-Bates College contributed to the movement to make standardized testing scores optional for college admission.
-In 1984, upon the convening of Lane Hall, became one of the first liberal arts colleges to make the SAT and ACT optional in the admission process.
-In 1989, Donald West Harward became president of Bates and greatly expanded the college's overall infrastructure by building 22 new academic, residential and athletic facilities, including Pettengill Hall, the Residential Village, and the Bates College Coastal Center at Shortridge.
+In 1984, Bates became one of the first liberal arts colleges to make the SAT and ACT optional in the admission process.
+In 1989, Donald West Harward became president of Bates and greatly expanded the college's overall infrastructure by building 22 new academic, residential and athletic facilities, including Pettengill Hall, the Residential Village, and the Coastal Center at Shortridge.